-Dean Simpson’s role as the Dean of Juniors is to ensure that members of the junior class continue to thrive academically and socially at W&L. She collaborates with student affairs staff, as well as with faculty and staff in other departments to best serve students’ needs.
-She serves as the liaison to International Education.
+Dean Tammi Simpson’s role as the Dean of Juniors is to ensure that members of the junior class thrive academically and socially at W&L. Dean Simpson also serves as the administrator for student conduct and an adviser for the Student Judicial Council.
+She collaborates with student affairs colleagues, as well as with faculty and staff in other departments to best serve students’ needs.
 She also serves as an adviser to the Student Association for Black Unity, and the Calyx yearbook staff.
-Tammi looks forward to welcoming juniors to the Village - the University's new housing for upper division students.
-Prior to joining the Division of Student Affairs in December 2013, she worked for the U.S. Department of Justice for 15 years as a federal prosecutor in the Western District of Tennessee, Eastern Division; a Senior Trial Attorney in the Civil Rights Division; and an Attorney Advisor in the Department’s Office of Legislative Affairs.
-Before joining the Department of Justice, Simpson was a staff attorney at Habitat for Humanity International, Inc., in Americus, Georgia, and later joined the District Attorney’s Office in Atlanta, Georgia, where she prosecuted felonies.
-Tammi graduated from W&L in 1991 with a double major in political science and French.
+Prior to joining the Division of Student Affairs in December 2013, Dean Simpson worked for the U.S. Department of Justice for 15 years as a federal prosecutor in the Western District of Tennessee, Eastern Division; a Senior Trial Attorney in the Civil Rights Division; and an Attorney Advisor in the Department’s Office of Legislative Affairs.
+Before joining the Department of Justice, Dean Simpson was a staff attorney at Habitat for Humanity International, Inc., in Americus, Georgia, and later joined the District Attorney’s Office in Atlanta, Georgia, where she prosecuted felonies.
+She graduated from W&L in 1991 with a double major in political science and French.
 She received her Juris Doctor in 1994 from the University of Tennessee, College of Law, in Knoxville, Tennessee.